automine/web_proxies/README.md

 ## Changes

+### v1.2.1
+* Typo fix in the README.md

 ### v1.2
 * Reduced default search range to 24 hours (from 7 days) to prevent searching too much data
 * Corrected metadata (permissions) to remove the local.met
 * Added "About" page
-* Added docs section "A note on Spunk Data Model Acceleration and Disk Space"
+* Added docs section "A note on Splunk Data Model Acceleration and Disk Space"
 * Added more information about the individual forms, views, and dashboards

 ### v1.0